serokell/servant-util/servant-util-beam-pg/README.md

 ### Pagination

-Pagination can be appled simply with `paginate_` function.
+Pagination can be applied simply with `paginate_` function.

 ## For Contributors